datacommonsorg/data/docs/representing_statistics.md

 measurementMethod: CensusACS5yrSurvey
 ```

-to indicate that the margin of error is 2, and the measurement was made
+to indicate that the measurement's margin of error is 2, and that it was
-using the
+measured using the
 [ACS 5-year estimates](https://www.census.gov/programs-surveys/acs/guidance/estimates.html).